arqamrp/stochoptimtests/temp/proposal.md

 To start, we would need a comprehensive lists of the optimisers, their arguments, the control parameters that can be tweaked, the default configurations for these paramters, and the forms of the outputs.

-I have attempted to make such lists for GenSA and DEoptim to start with:
+I have attempted to make such lists for GenSA, DEoptim and psoptim to start with:

 ## GenSA {GenSA}